jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2024-10-08-developing-sylph.markdown

 **Trying the heuristic out:** I didn't believe this simple heuristic would work, but I decided to give it a try.
 It took less than an hour to implement, and it worked surprisingly well.
 I hit pause on the submission.
 Comparatively, the statistical model is a more interesting and important contribution, but this was the breakthrough... surprisingly.

-So I finally had a profiler in August 2023, but I did _not_ want to do the benchmarking necessary for developing a profiler.
+I finally had the capabilities to estimate organism abundance in August 2023, but I _did not_ want to do the benchmarking necessary for a paper.
 Benchmarking is much less fun than developing new methods.
 Unfortunately, the project seemed to have potential.

 In September 2023, I went to Tokyo to visit [Martin Frith](https://sites.google.com/site/mcfrith/) for three months.
 During these three months, all sylph-related work consisted of benchmarking sylph's new profiling abilities, creating figures, and rewriting the paper.
 Recall that it took only 1 hour to implement the winner-take-all heuristic...

 Luckily, sylph worked well. _Why_ does it work well?
 Perhaps this is the subject of a talk or another post.
 Anyways, by late November 2023, I started applying for academic jobs.
-The benchmarks seemed okay, the paper was tight enough, so we decided to get sylph out as a preprint.
+The benchmarks seemed okay; the paper was tight enough, so we decided to get sylph out as a preprint.

 #### Part 6 - Bad results on real reads?
 (2023 Dec)
 ------------